Chechen–Russian conflict: Murat Kuchukov's insurgency

-Sheikh Mansur uprising and aftermath, 1785–1794
+Sheikh Mansur Movement and aftermath, 1785–1794

 Around this time, Sheikh Mansur, a Chechen imam, began preaching a purified version of Islam and encouraging the various mountain peoples of the North Caucasus to unite under the banner of Islam in order to protect themselves from further foreign encroachments.
-His activities were seen by the Russians as a threat to their own interests in the region, and in 1785, a force was sent to capture him.
+His activities were seen by the Russians as a threat to their own interests in the region, and in 1785, a 3,000 strong was sent to capture him.
 Failing to do so, it burned his unoccupied home village instead, but the force was ambushed by Mansur's followers on its return journey and annihilated, beginning the first Chechen–Russian war.
-The war lasted several years, with Mansur employing mostly guerilla tactics and the Russians conducting further punitive raids on Chechen villages, until Mansur's capture in 1791.
+Mansur grew in popularity and soon several thousand people from across the North Caucasus came to join his army.
+However, he failed to capture the fortresses of Kizlyar twice and Grigoriopolis, after which many of his supporters left him.
+During his Campaign to Kabardia he suffered a crushing defeat at Tatartup.
+From there on began the decline of the insurgency, although Mansur continued mobilizing fighters, but in June 1787, he only managed to gather 1,000 men, who also soon left him after showing indecisivness in his campaigns.
+He left for Circassia in July of the same year, where he quickly gained the support of the Circassians.
+However, there he also suffered several heavy defeats, most notably during the battle of the Urup River, where he was almost hit by an arrow and barely managed to escape through the mountains.
+The insurgency was eventually put down after his final defeat at Anapa in July 1791, where he was captured.
 Mansur died in captivity in 1794.